Great Cobar mine: Company float, forecasts, and debenture debt

 The economics of the mining operation were addressed in reports accompanying the prospectus.
 An American mining engineer, C.M.
-Rolker estimated the cost of production would be £41 8s per ton of refined copper—£13 5s per ton less than the estimated current production costs—with an additional £11 6s 3d worth of precious metals, per ton.
+Rolker, estimated the cost of production would be £41 8s per ton of refined copper—£13 5s per ton less than the estimated current production costs—with an additional £11 6s 3d per ton of precious metals.
 At a copper price of £60 per ton, Rolker forecast a profit of 15s 10½d per ton of ore processed.
 It was forecast that once improvements were made, the Great Cobar could produce 13,000 tons of copper annually.
 With hindsight, it would be apparent that these forecasts and estimates were excessively optimistic.
 In the year 1912, Great Cobar's most productive year, the mine would make barely over half of that forecast copper production, and its profit largely was due to high copper prices, around £79 per ton.

 That the mine had already been producing for some thirty years, by 1906, should have raised some concerns about its remaining economic life; that was especially so, if production was dramatically increased.
-A report accompanying the prospectus noted ore reserves of 1,530,506 tons, which would convert to a profit of £1,215,002 (at copper price of £60 / ton).
+A report accompanying the prospectus noted ore reserves of 1,530,506 tons, which would yield a profit of £1,215,002 (at a copper price of £60/ton).
 More ore would need to be found to justify the high valuation of the mine at the float.
 Moreover, over its life, the ore grades had declined.
-As a low-grade mine, enormous amounts of ore would need to be smelted, involving a vast capital investment in equipment.
+As a low-grade mine, it would require enormous amounts of ore to be smelted, necessitating a vast capital investment in equipment.

-However, although it was unforeseen at the time, it was the large issue of debenture debt that would come to burden the venture and—despite its becoming profitable, in terms of gross profit—would reduce net profits to an extent that precluded payment of dividends to shareholders.
+However, although it was unforeseen at the time, the large issue of debenture debt would come to burden the venture and—despite its becoming profitable in terms of gross profit—would reduce net profits to an extent that precluded payment of dividends to shareholders.

-The debentures had first mortgage security, with 6% per annum interest payable twice yearly, on 1 May and 1 November.
-The debentures were redeemable at 105% of face value, beginning at the end of the 1908 financial year, funded by £100,000 drawn from profits of that year and each subsequent financial year.
+The debentures had first-mortgage security, with 6% per annum interest payable twice yearly on 1 May and 1 November.
+The debentures were redeemable at 105% of face value, beginning at the end of the 1908 financial year.
+Redemptions were to be funded by £100,000 drawn from the profits of that year and each subsequent financial year.
 Implicit in that scheme was that the Company needed to make a net profit of, at very least, £100,000 annually, from 1908, or otherwise it could not redeem debentures at the rate that was planned.